ICohen06/ELK-Stack-Project-IMC/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
-​
 SSH into the control node and follow the steps below:
-- Copy the SSH Key  file to _____.
+- Copy the SSH Key  file to Ansible.
-- Update the _____ file to include...
+- Update the elk docker file to include vm.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to ansible & metricbeat to check that the installation worked as expected.
-​
-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?_MetricBeat.
+Copy in local terminal/Ansible.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+Hosts files.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_sudo docker -ti adoring_nobel
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
-​
+- Publiv IP

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._